MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 - 1: Users will not be able to sign-in using their work or school account or organization premium account

 >[!Note]
->- Setting any value other than 1, or not setting a value at all will allow users to access Power Automate Desktop.
+>Setting any value other than 1, or not setting a value at all will allow users to access Power Automate Desktop.
 When all registry keys are set to 1, users will not be able to login to Power Automate Desktop with any type of account.

 ## Restricting access to Power Automate Desktop